 If you're feeling stressed out or have seen other people having fun squeezing their stress balls, you can make your own DIY crafted one at home.

 Creating your own stress ball can be a creative way to release pressure and have fun making a squishy and playful item.

 It's a relief that you don't need many supplies for this craft.
 While many stress balls are made out of a variety of materials, you can gather a small round balloon, a funnel, and about 1 cup of cornstarch for this recipe.
 Grab a friend to help you with this project, and try to stay away from using water balloons, since they can be too thin for this type of craft.

 After you've gathered your supplies, you can follow these nine steps:

-- Blow up the balloon until it is about 4 to 5 inches around, but do not tie it.
+- Blow up the balloon until it is about 4-5 inches around.
+Do not tie it.

-- Pinch the top of the balloon shut an inch or two from the opening leaving room for the funnel to be inserted into the neck of the balloon.
-(If you don't have an assistant to help, use a clip to pinch the balloon.)
+- Pinch the top of the balloon shut, about an inch or two from the opening, to leave room for the funnel to be inserted into the neck of the balloon.
+If you don't have an assistant to help, use a clip to pinch the balloon.

-- Place a funnel inside the opening of the balloon while still pinching the balloon closed an inch or two from the opening.
+- Place a funnel inside the opening of the balloon while still pinching the balloon closed.

-- Slowly let go where you are pinching the balloon so the cornstarch can slide into the balloon.
+- Slowly let go of where you're pinching the balloon so that the cornstarch can slide into it.

 - Continue adding cornstarch to the funnel until the balloon is filled to a depth of about 3 inches.